Sivarasa Rasiah: Personal life

 He is married to Ann James, a personality in the Malaysian theatre scene.
 He met his wife at a demonstration as well.
 "It was during Operasi Lalang and she was there too.
 We were kind of thrown together and that's when it all happened.
 After a long courtship, we finally got married in 1993", he revealed in the NST interview.

 Although Sivarasa has had brushes with the police, both his father and his older brother were members of the force; his father was the registrar of the police force and his older brother was a senior police officer.

-This lawyer-cum-politician is a cancer survivor who lost his voice for almost a year due to thyroid cancer which damaged a nerve on his vocal cords.
+He is also a cancer survivor who lost his voice for almost a year due to thyroid cancer which damaged a nerve on his vocal cords.
 He had to speak with a little boom box and a speaker for a while due to this.
 He has regained his voice but he says, "I can't sing or shout, but at least I still can talk.”

 He is also an avid guitar player.